-International Students, Scholars and Visas
+International Students, Scholars & Visas COVID-19 FAQs

 The U.S. Department of Homeland Security (DHS) understands that the 2019 Novel Coronavirus (COVID-19) is an emergency situation which is affecting many universities and international students who are studying in the United States.